nichodges/sprklst/sparklist-nic.md

 HemingwayTabs - A browser extension that removes the back button, and only allows a maximum of two tabs.

 Blockchange - a mobile Bitcoin app where every transaction is rounded, with the change going to a wallet you can't access for N years.

+@nowreading - A twitter bot for what you're reading.
+Simply tell it what you're reading, and then other peopel can ask at any time what you're reading.

+The Metadata Game - Demonstrating how much your metadata reveals.
+Use the 'visited links hack' to create a flappybird style game where sprites are rendered based on links visited.
+Collect the data of visited sites through gameplay, and at the end show the user all the metadata you've just collected on them.